Marginal Model

 Here’s one example of the flexibility of mixed models, and its resulting potential for confusion and error. (more…)

 For a few, very specific designs, you can get the exact same results from all three approaches.
-This, I find, has always made it difficult to figure out what each one is doing, and how to apply them to OTHER designs.
+This makes it difficult to figure out what each one is doing, and how to apply them to OTHER designs.

-For the purposes of discussion here, I’m going to define repeated measures data as repeated measurements of the same outcome variable on the same individual.
+For the sake of the current discussion, I will define repeated measures data as repeated measurements of the same outcome variable on the same individual.
 The individual is often a person, but could just as easily be a plant, animal, colony, company, etc. For simplicity, I’ll use “individual.” (more…)